IzzatRamazanli/IbaTech-Homeworks/homework12/src/main/java/com/izzat/readme.md

 ## The task

 Improve the project:
-- Create a console application, which in an infinite loop ( untill entering the command `exit`) allows you to display and edit family information.
+- Create a console application, which in an infinite loop ( until entering the command `exit`) allows you to display and edit family information.
 - add the exception processing.

 #### Technical requirements: